jedgroev/SGWebsite/lessons/20180220_RNA-Seq_Max_and_Fred/README.md

 5. Select Python 3.6  (__do not select r__)
 6. Click on 'channels' and make sure you have `bioconda` as a channel
 7. Search for `kallisto` and `r-sleuth` and select apply
+8. Search and install `jupyter`
+9. Open the downloaded jupyter notebook ``RNAseq_lessonv1.05.ipynb``

 __From the command line__

 The conda package/software manager should be accessible directly.
 In other words, your computer should know where to find the `conda` program.
 It should be in your PATH variable.
 Check it with `echo $PATH`.

 If you don't see anything like `/Users/[yourname]/anaconda/bin/` then you have to add it to your PATH.
 To do so, in the command line terminal, type `echo "export PATH=$PATH:/Users/[yourname]/anaconda/test/" >> ~/.bash_profile`.
 On some systems, it can be `echo "export PATH=$PATH:/Users/[yourname]/anaconda/test/" >> ~/.bashrc`.
 1. Make a new environment called "bio" with: `conda create --name bio python=3.6 kallisto r-sleuth`
 2. Type `y` when asked.
 3. Activate this new environment with `source activate bio`
+4. Also install "jupyter" by typing `conda install jupyter` to get the capacity to launch Jupyter notebooks.
+5. Run ``jupyter notebook RNAseq_lessonv1.05.ipynb``

 ## Softwares
 ###### If you are on a **Mac** or a **Linux** computer the anaconda navigator is a easy tool to install other packages.